Pay To Play L.A.

 By Chip Jacobs

 When City Controller Laura Chick found evidence of shady contracting at Los Angeles’s airport department during a routine audit, she didn’t merely hand prosecutors a tantalizing lead.
-She peeled back the veil of power around mayor-appointed commissioners who not only shoulder policy decisions, but are also expected to raise the funds that oil L.A.’s political apparatus.
+She peeled back the veil of power around mayor-appointed commissioners who not only shoulder policy decisions, but are also expected to raise the funds that oil L.A.’s political machinery.

 It’s the way business gets done in this town.